Caltech-IPAC/firefly/docs/new-release-procedure.md

    - bring up version information, confirm build date and version
    - test one of the new features

-1. **Edit docker hub instructions**
-   - Go the the Firefly page on docker hub. https://cloud.docker.com/u/ipac/repository/docker/ipac/firefly
-   - Edit the markdown to include the recent tags

-1. **Publish a new release on Github.**
-   - The text should use the [release-page-template.md](release-page-template.md)
-   - After using the template, copy the markdown (for this release only) from the release-notes.md
-   - paste markdown at the end of the template

 1. **Merge RR, Reset the Version in config to development, Push dev**
    - merge rc into dev
    - In the `dev` branch, Edit `firefly/config/app.config` so that you are resetting